 Put a beanbag or a ziplock bag filled with sand or water over the top of the scope.

-positioned so exactly one leg points directly downwind.
+In a high wind, make sure the tripod is positioned so exactly one leg points directly downwind.
 This makes it harder for the wind to tip

 your tripod over.

 Protecting The Lenses